-The situation around the Coronavirus (COVID-19) is rapidly evolving and the number of cases in Michigan is growing rapidly.
+The situation around the Coronavirus (COVID-19) has changed our community and the ADA, MDA, and Detroit district are continuing to share information to dental professional to promote public information.
+We applaud all in the dental community is working together for patient and staff safety.
 There is a variety of information to health care professionals, small business owners, and the public (patients) coming across as we all work together for the best path to protect public health.
 The Detroit District Dental Society will feature information to help the dental community.
 Below our links to dental resources and information.

 Michigan Dental Association